abilandz/PH8124/Lecture_5/Lecture_5.md

 a b
 ```

-This is precisely what we need when parsing arguments, and it is illustrated with the next example.
+This functionality is precisely what we need when parsing and interpreting arguments as options, and it is illustrated with the next example.

-**Example:** How do you implement the support for options which take their own mandatory arguments in your script or function?
+**Example:** How do you implement the support for options (both short and lengthy format) which take their own mandatory arguments in your script or function?

-This requirement is solved with the following code snippet:
+This design requirement is demonstrated with the following code snippet:

 ```bash